“A camera is a tool for learning how to see without a camera.” — Dorothea Lange

 She taught abroad for a semester at the University of Wollongong in NSW, Australia, where she helped set up a faculty and student journalism exchange program.
-She has lead photojournalism study abroad programs in San Sebastian, Spain, Havana and Trinidad, Cuba and will be traveling to Ireland for a new program in June 2018.
+She has lead photojournalism study abroad programs in San Sebastian, Spain, Havana and Trinidad, Cuba.

 To contact Laura, please send an email.